tsoliangwu0130/todo-list-api/README.md

 ### users

 The following sections are all supported operations for users resource.

 #### GET /users/me

+Retrieve user information with `x-auth` token.

 ```
 GET /users/me HTTP/1.1